zhanglin-wu/node-addon-examples-with-cmakejs/README.md

 ### Examples

 The objective of these examples is to demonstrate how to build node.js C++ addons using [CMake.js](https://github.com/cmake-js/cmake-js#readme).
-For each example, we can just use the following commands to build and test the addon:
+For each example, we can just use the following commands to build, test, and publish the addon:

 ```
 npm install
+npm run build
 npm test

+npm publish
 ```

 Complete CMake.js documentation can be found on the [CMake.js GitHub repository](https://github.com/cmake-js/cmake-js#readme).

+Note before publishing the package, we should delete everything in the `./build` directory except the `Release` directory.

 ### NAPI_VERSION